mdbromhal/mdbromhal/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Current Projects
+- Cataloguing a Library’s Book Damage with Computer Vision (2025-current)
 - Yelena: A Low-Cost AI-Based Autonomous Crawler (2023-current)
 - [Learning C Programming Language](https://github.com/mdbromhal/Learning_C.git)